 Stroke victims can recover much of their functionality with physical therapy, determination, and patience.
 Children can recover from trauma with help and support from family, teachers, and their community.
 Caregivers can help children "shift" from sympathetic nervous system to parasympathetic nervous system.
-They can play the role of "manual transmission" or "caring transition", a soothing switch from high gear to low gear.
+They can play the role of "manual transmission" or "caring transition", a soothing switch from high gear to low gear (concept credited to psychiatrist Curt Thompson).